 Drones were also used on this project to collect photos of corona damage found on structures that would otherwise not be easily accessible.
 Fig. 13 shows a drone in the process of capturing photos of corona activity on a pole that is quite a distance out over water.
 Use of a boat to collect such information would have taken several hours and tied up valuable utility resources.
 Here, the drone accomplished the task in less than 10 minutes and provided information that led to the decision to replace the insulator the following day.

-This paper highlights the capabilities of merging infrared and solar blind UV cameras to detect problems that posed serious threats to the safe operation of a 138 kV transmission line.
+This contribution highlights the capabilities of merging infrared and solar blind UV cameras to detect problems that posed serious threats to the safe operation of a 138 kV transmission line.
 The utility company that owns this system knew it was vulnerable but had no other way of assessing to what degree.
 This line survey identified the vulnerabilities and allowed corrective action to be taken in time to avoid yet more outages such as had recently been experienced.
 Several findings from this survey proved critical threats to the operation of the system and had to be addressed immediately.
 Other non-critical problems were also found and these have been scheduled for short-term repair or replacement.

 Utilities that own and operate transmission lines should consider adding corona inspection to their maintenance program, if not already the case.
 Corona can lead to a continuous process of degradation that affects insulators as well as other components that are vital for the safe and reliable operation of transmission lines.
 Indeed, the reason predictive maintenance specialist use multiple technologies is because no one tool that can meet all needs for identifying all possible problems.
 This case history demonstrates that fact and confirms that neither IR nor UV camera technology alone should be relied on as a single tool to evaluate the condition of transmission line assets.
 While the IR detected corona in some cases, it failed to always see it.
 Similarly, the corona camera detected all stages of corona activity but had no capability to detect resistance related problems that generate a heat signature.